bonafideduck/magic_dot/README.rst

 Introduction
 ============

-Magic Dot delays the extraction of data to when you are ready of it.
-It works best with structured data like JSON.
+Magic Dot encapsulates data to allow the versatile extraction of its contents.
+It is easier to use than ``setdefault`` or ``try:`` ``except`` that typical extraction from a structured like JSON.
 Consider the following simplified JSON snipppet curl https://api.github.com/events: ::

   import json